 Chocolate Fudge Frosting

-This chocolate fudge frosting recipe was at one time on the Hershey's Cocoa can.
-It's very chocolaty and truly fudgy -- not wannabe confectioners' sugar fudgy, but like real, cooked fudge, and a whole lot easier.
+Get ready for a chocolate thrill.
+This chocolate fudge frosting recipe is extremely chocolaty and truly fudgy -- not wannabe confectioners' sugar fudgy, but like real, cooked fudge, and a whole lot easier.
 No candy thermometer required.

 Without stirring, allow mixture to cool until the bottom of the pan is just barely warm.
 This may take some time, and no fair putting it in the refrigerator.